 GETTING THERE

-Sailsbury to Stonehenge – The Stonehenge Tour Bus departs regularly from directly outside Salisbury train station and also stops in the city centre near the Cathedral.
-It takes approximately 30 minutes to reach Stonehenge.
+Salisbury to Stonehenge (30 minutes): The Stonehenge Tour Bus departs regularly from directly outside Salisbury train station and also stops in the city centre near the Cathedral.

 Blenheim Palace is a monumental country house located in Woodstock, on the edge of the Cotswolds.